We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

 We’ve organized our selection to make browsing intuitive.
 You can explore by strain type (Indica, Sativa, Hybrid), potency range (high THC at 80%+, moderate at 70-80%, or balanced THC/CBD), extraction method (distillate, live resin, cured resin), or even by terpene profile if you know you respond well to specific compounds like relaxing myrcene or uplifting limonene.

-The “510” in 510-thread has become the industry standard for a reason – it works.
-This specific threading pattern (10 threads at 0.5mm pitch) ensures broad compatibility between cartridges and batteries, but there’s more to know if you want to get the most from your dab pen carts.
+The “510” threading pattern (10 threads at 0.5mm pitch) ensures broad compatibility between cartridges and batteries, but there’s more to know if you want to get the most from your vape.

 While the 510-thread standard ensures broad compatibility, there are some nuances to consider.
 Some cartridges draw air through the bottom and require batteries with matching airflow channels.
 Wider cartridges might not fit batteries with recessed connections.
 Certain concentrates like live resin or rosin perform better within specific voltage ranges.

-At Stoops NYC, we’ve curated a selection of reliable, high-quality batteries that pair perfectly with our cartridge offerings.
-Our staff can help match you with the ideal battery based on how often you’ll use it, what kind of cartridges you prefer, and even your aesthetic preferences.
+Our staff at Stoops NYC can help match you with the ideal battery based on how often you’ll use it, what kind of cartridges you prefer, and even your aesthetic preferences.

 Choosing Potency, Strain & Terpenes

-Many of our customers at Stoops NYC have been finding the benefits of balanced THC:CBD ratios (like 1:1, 2:1, or 1:2).
-These formulations offer milder psychoactive effects with improved therapeutic benefits – perfect for those seeking relief without intense intoxication.
+Many of our customers enjoy balanced THC:CBD ratios (like 1:1, 2:1, or 1:2).
+These formulas offer milder psychoactive effects with improved therapeutic benefits – perfect for those seeking relief without intense intoxication.
 And for those focused primarily on wellness benefits with minimal intoxication, CBD-dominant cartridges provide exactly that.

 Using, Maintaining & Storing Your Cart